prakriti16/ginkgo-2.0/README.md

 When the students come back, and the QR code is scanned, in time will be recorded automatically.

 In case of an emergency such as a fire or gas leak, security can send out an emergency alert through this app to all the students in real-time thereby enhancing their safety.

+##How to use
+Download the .apk file and open it on any android phone to run the app.